Mission & Vision

 Art21 provides unparalleled access to the artist’s voice to diverse audiences around the world, using the power of digital media to introduce millions of people to contemporary art and artists.
 For nearly two decades, Art21 has changed the paradigm for teaching and learning about the creative process.

-In addition to its Peabody Award-winning PBS television series Art in the Twenty-First Century, Art21 produces the online film series New York Close Up and Extended Play; and special artist projects including the Peabody Award-winning feature William Kentridge: Anything Is Possible.
+In addition to its Peabody Award-winning PBS-broadcast television series Art in the Twenty-First Century, Art21 produces the digital film series New York Close Up and Extended Play; and special artist projects including the Peabody Award-winning feature William Kentridge: Anything Is Possible.
 Art21 also creates educational resources and professional development programs; an online publication featuring guest contributors; and a comprehensive website at Art21.org.
 Art21 also produces a number of public programs annually that connect audiences to artists and the artistic process.

 “I still think the social function of art is that kind of negative aesthetic.
 Otherwise there’s no social function for it.”